grafana/grafana/docs/sources/getting-started/timeseries-dimensions.md

 With time series data, the data often contains more than a single series, and is a set of multiple time series.
 Many Grafana data sources support this type of data.

+{{< docs-imagebox img="/img/docs/example_graph_multi_dim.png" class="docs-image--no-shadow" max-width="850px" >}}

-The common case is issuing a single query for a measurement, such as temperature, as well as requesting an additional property such as the location of the measurement.
+The common case is issuing a single query for a measurement with one or more additional properties as dimensions.
+For example querying a temperature measurement along with a location property as a dimension of the measurement.
 In this case, multiple series are returned back from that single query.
 Each series in this case has unique location.
 To uniquely identify these series within a set of time series, Grafana stores this information in _Labels_.

 ## Labels